antonum/AKS-ActiveActive-Redis/README.md

 ### Azure DNS Zone

-Redis Enterprise ActiveActive requires FQDN (NOT the puublic IP) of the ingress services for both participating clusters.
-On Azure create DNS Zone and make sure it resolvable by the public DNS.
+Redis Enterprise ActiveActive requires FQDN (NOT the public IP) of the ingress services for both participating clusters.
+In your Azure Subscription create DNS Zone and make sure it resolvable by the public DNS.
+You might use subdomain of the existing domain hosted elsewhere.

 The following ENV variables in the `config.sh` and `flask/app.py` need to point to your DNS record and the resource group where this record lives.
 ```